haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-6-local_training_android.rst

 We will import the Device side SDK in our application to take care of managing the FL cycle and interacting with the orchestrator for us.

-Create an android project and add the gradle dependency.
+Then we will create an android project and add the gradle dependency.

 In your viewmodel for the activity implement the listeners to the local on-device worker.